drsamitha/Project-patients-records/README.md

 ## Installation

-To install this program, you need to have a C++ compiler and the Crypto++ library installed on your system.
-You can download Crypto++ from [here].
+To install this program, you need to have a C++ compiler.

-To compile the program, run the following command in the project directory:
+To compile the program with MSVC , run the following command in the project directory:

-    g++ -o patient_record patient_record.cpp -lcryptopp
+    cl patient_record.cpp

 This will create an executable file named patient_record in the same directory.